sikol/sk-config/README.md

 Features:

-* Parses the widely-used `named`-style configuration file format which is easy for humans to read and write and familiar to users.
+* Parses the widely-used `named`-style configuration file format which is easy for humans to understand and familiar to users.
+* Parse configuration data directly into STL containers and user-defined structs.
 * Useful, human-readable error reporting:
 ```
-line 9: expected a string
+in .\sample\sample1.conf, line 10: expected a string
-      group 0 {};
+      group 0 {
 here -------^
 ```
-* Simple API abstracts away the details of Spirit for most parsers, but provides full to the underlying Spirit parser if desired.
+* Simple API abstracts away the details of Spirit for most parsers.
+* ... but provides full to the underlying Spirit parser if desired.
-* Parse collections of data directly into STL containers.
-* Dynamically-generated parser can be extended to support any data type, including user-defined types, or even embed complete sub-parsers.
+* Dynamically-generated parser can be extended to support any data type, including user-defined types, or even embed complete Spirit sub-parsers.

 **WARNING**: This library is still in development and almost certainly contains bugs; if you find any, please file an issue or a PR.